BruceWind/AndroidRemoteBuilder/README.md

 [简体中文](https://github.com/BruceWind/AndroidRemoteBuildWithDocker/blob/main/README_zh.md)

-People building large Android projects on MacBook or other laptops, laptop's they have may slow in building.
-The laptop's batteries are not enough as well.
-And people would spend a lot time on that.
+Some people building large Android projects on laptops may got depressed in building costs such as time and battery usage.
 So some people have the need of a powerful and portable workstation.
 It is impossible but you can build on remote desktop.

 The trouble was on me as well, however, I fixed it.
 I used to establish a remote-builder on my powerful desktop.
 I control the remote-builder by not only terminal but also Android studio.